 Why Hire Us For Your Alexandria Car Accident Case?

 Laborde Earles Injury Lawyers’ legal team has more than 100 years’ worth of personal injury experience, so we know what our clients need to recover from the aftermath of a life-changing event.
-We want to help you get the compensation you are entitled to and help you put your life back in order.
+We want to help you get the compensation you are entitled to receive and assist with putting your life back in order.

 We understand that time is of the essence and speaking with an attorney is crucial immediately after an accident.
-That’s why we have someone available 24/7 who can speak to you about your accident, and we offer you a free consultation to tell us more about your accident so that we can review your situation and determine if we can help you.
+That’s why we have someone available 24/7 who can speak to you about your accident.
+In addition, we’ll offer you a free consultation to tell us more about your accident.
+This way, we can review your situation and determine if we can help you.

 The Louisiana Deadline In Car Accident Cases

-Like other states, Louisiana has a prescriptive period—also known as a statute of limitations—that applies to personal injury claims arising from car accidents and any other type of accidents that cause injuries.
+Like other states, Louisiana has a prescriptive period—the statute of limitations—that applies to personal injury claims arising from any injury accident, including car crashes.

-If injury victims fail to file a lawsuit within this time frame, then they lose the right to do so.
-Therefore, it is highly advisable to contact an Alexandria car accident lawyer as quickly as possible following an accident in which individuals have sustained injuries.
+If injury victims fail to file a lawsuit within this time frame, they lose the right to do so.
+Therefore, it is highly advisable to contact an Alexandria car accident lawyer as quickly as possible following a collision in which individuals have sustained injuries.
 We can explain more about this deadline and answer your questions during a free case review.